 This was just the type of challenge I.D.
 Images excel at and so the search was on for an automated, in-line, multi-lane inspection system capable of meeting the requirements for this prestigious client.

 I.D.
-Image quickly shortlisted a number of potential inspection systems.
+Image quickly shortlisted several potential inspection systems.
 As the tracking numbers were in random order, Kubis knew that a real-time, in-line, networked inspection system, capable of checking for duplication across multiple print lines against a central database was the only way forward.

 Lake Image implemented its renowned Discovery Multiscan system on each label print line, with an 8K line-scan camera to capture high-resolution images of the entire web width, running at over 200fpm (61 m/min).
-Multiscan’s intuitive interface quickly enable the operations to set-up each system to analyse, detect, read and optionally grade barcodes and OCRs printed on the labels.
+Multiscan’s intuitive interface quickly enables the operations to set up each system to analyse, detect, read, and optionally grade barcodes and OCRs printed on the labels.
 Tracking numbers read from each print line, are sent to a central Discovery Enterprise server, which checks for duplicate numbers not only for the current job or device but across all devices and across all previous jobs for a specific label application.

 The solution proved to be highly flexible to meet all of I.D.
 Images specific requirements.

 According to Kubis, “The Lake Image system easily integrated onto our existing label printing and converting equipment without impacting press performance or over burdening our operations staff.
 Today the system is now an integral part of our daily operation and gives us valuable management information which we can use should a problem arise with our client.
 This is a great value add, and has already helped us out of a few sticky situations.”